Monitor Confluent Cloud Clients

 • Potential service disruptions: Confluent Cloud may introduce changes or updates that are designed to work with supported client versions.
 Using an unsupported client version could lead to service disruptions or unexpected behavior when such changes are made.

 To ensure a stable, secure, and well-supported experience with Confluent Cloud, it is highly recommended that you use the officially supported client versions for your specific programming language or framework.
-See the version supportability guide for the supported client versions and their compatibility with Confluent Cloud services and features.
+See the Client versions and support for the supported client versions and their compatibility with Confluent Cloud services and features.

 To monitor clients versions on the Confluent Cloud Console: